 Due to urgent repairs to the footbridge, until further notice no Northern services in the Eastbound direction (towards Redcar/Saltburn) are able to call at South Bank station.
 To assist customers to complete their journey, a shuttle bus has been provided between Middlesbrough, South Bank & Redcar Central.
 Customers at South Bank travelling towards Saltburn should board the shuttle service and then connect at Redcar Central for Northern services towards Saltburn.
 Services in the Westbound direction (towards Middlesbrough) will continue to operate as normal at South Bank.

-Please check the Northern website regularly for the very latest information: https://www.northernrailway.co.uk/service-updates/engineering
+Please check the Northern website regularly for the very latest information: https://www.northernrailway.co.uk/check-before-you-travel

 Due to the on-going Transpennine Route Upgrade (TRU), which is delivering major improvements to the rail network, primarily between York and Manchester, there may periodically be diversions or alterations to service provision and timings on the TPE routes to Teesside and through Darlington.
 For more information on the project and any associated TPE service implications, please regularly review the TRU website - https://thetrupgrade.co.uk/aboutus, as well as the TPE website below.